 As a dancer, he has been invited to collaborate with inspiring artists and choreographers such as Christophe Haleb, Mark Sieczkarek, La Pocha Nostra, Darryl Thomas, Elia Arce, Butch Merigoni, Svea Schneider, Rogelio López, Esther Landa, Vicky Cortés and has performed internationally in Dominican Republic, Mexico, Nicaragua, El Salvador, Honduras, Peru, Costa Rica and New York City.

-Most recently, his work has been presented at Movement Research at The Judson Church, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, The New York Public Library for the Performing Arts, NY City Center Studios, LaGuardia Performing Arts Center, Green Space, Chez Bushwick and Panoply Performance Laboratory.
+Most recently, his work has been presented at Movement Research at The Judson Church, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, The New York Public Library for the Performing Arts, NY City Center Studios, LaGuardia Performing Arts Center, Green Space, The Wild Project, Chez Bushwick and Panoply Performance Laboratory.

 Image by Johnathan Lewis.